-Elder abuse is any behaviour that causes harm or distress to an older person, inflicted by someone they should reasonably be expected to trust.
+Elder abuse is any behaviour causing harm or distress to an older person by someone they should be able to trust.

 Other people may be able to find out that you have been to this or other sites that talk about family violence.
 If you are a victim of domestic violence or abuse, you can hide your visit.